tale-toul/OCP4AzureIPI/README.md

 ```
 $ az login
 ```
-Once successfully loged in, the file ~/.azure/azureProfile.json is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
+Once successfully loged in, the file __~/.azure/azureProfile.json__ is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
 This credentials are valid for the following days so no further authentication with Azure is required for a while.

 #### Variables definition
 Some of the resources created by terraform can be adjusted via the use of variables defined in the file Terrafomr/input-vars.tf:
-* **region_name**.- Contains the name of the Azure region where the resources, and the Openshift cluster, will be created.
+* **region_name**.- Contains the short name of the Azure region where the resources, and the Openshift cluster, will be created.
+The short name of the regions can be obtained from the __Name__ column in the output of the command `az account list-locations -o table`
 ```
-region_name: "France Central"
+region_name: "francecentral"
 ```
 * **create_bastion**.- Boolean used to determine if the bastion infrastructure will be created or not (defaults to true, the bastion will be created).
 ```
 create_bastion: false
 ```
 #### SSH key
-If the bastion infrastructure is going to be created ([Conditionally creating the bastion infrastructure](#conditionally-creating-the-bastion-infrastructure)), an ssh key is needed to connect to the bastion VM, password authentication is disabled in the virtual machine.
+Regardless of whether the the bastion infrastructure is going to be created ([Conditionally creating the bastion infrastructure](#conditionally-creating-the-bastion-infrastructure)), an ssh key is needed to connect to the bastion VM and the OCP cluster nodes.

 Terraform expects a file containing the public ssh key in a file at __Terraform/Bastion/ocp-install.pub__.
 This can be an already existing ssh key or a new one can be [created](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html#ssh-agent-using_installing-azure-private):